pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 - pkgcore: `pmaint regen -t 16` -- approximately 14s
 - pkgcraft: `pk repo metadata -j16` -- approximately .5s

-From these results, it's clear that one of portage's main weaknesses of entirely respawning bash causes it to lag far behind the other two.
+Note that these results are approximated averages for multiple runs without flushing memory caches.
+Initial runs of the same commands will be slower from additional I/O latency.

+From the results above, the effects from one of portage's design flaws can clearly be seen.
+Any time the bash side of portage is used, a new bash instance is started.
 The process spawning overhead is so dominant that running `egencache` using 16 jobs is roughly equivalent to running `pmaint regen` using 2-3 jobs and even slower than `pk repo metadata` using a single job.
-Due to this, the best advice is to avoid using portage for metadata generation if performance is a priority, especially on slower hardware.
+Due to this, it's best to avoid portage's metadata generation support if performance is a priority, especially on slower hardware.

 In constrast, pkgcore performs relatively well due to leveraging a bash daemon that spawns subshells (forked processes) to generate metadata thus avoiding